R3ZV/conway-asm/README.md

 4 // n - number of columns
 5 // p - the number of alive cells
 0
-1 // the coordonate of the first alive cell is at (0,1) 0
+1 // the coordinate of the first alive cell is at (0,1) 0
-2 // the coordonate of the second alive cell is at (0,2) 1
+2 // the coordinate of the second alive cell is at (0,2) 1
 0 // third cell at (1,0)
 2